nordiskafolken/scanned/README.md

 Install tesseract; `brew install tesseract --with-all-languages`.
 Then run ocr.sh with a .jpg passed in.
 Outputs a .txt with the same name as the jpg, with "dirty" appended.
 (As the file needs to be reviewed by a human and fix problems!)

+Either use that or http://www.onlineocr.net/ that gives better results.